perchrh/aws-s3-demo/README.md

 Inside a bucket, objects are named using **keys**.
 A key can be photos/2017/july/DCP_123123.jpg.
 Every key must be unique, and it refers to a single object.
 Note that you can put separators like '/' in a key to group keys, similar to a folder structure on a PC.
+For more information about objects, including metadata (S3-provided and user-provided), see http://docs.aws.amazon.com/AmazonS3/latest/dev/UsingObjects.html

 A bucket is located in a geographical **region**.
 There are mechanisms to mirror buckets to other regions and so.
 A region is for example EU (Frankfurt).
 When you put data in a bucket, you are guaranteed that Amazon will not store the data elsewhere than the bucket's region,